dikortis/LetsTalkETC/Episodes/Episode_6.md

-is specifically designed to try to jack up early investment right pushing everything to like a hundred million within the next six months yeah okay cuz they're going to sit there go scam I'm not touching it I don't know who owns this stuff I can't play a big
+is specifically designed to try to jack up early investment right pushing everything to like a hundred million within the next six months okay cuz they're going to sit there go scam I'm not touching it I don't know who owns this stuff I can't play a big